 - Gregory Thornburg, Vice President

 - Amanda Craddock, Director of Admissions

-- Mark Garrison, Senior Associate Director of Admissions Technology
+- Mark Garrison, Senior Associate Director, Admissions Technology

 - Cynthia Johnston, Senior Associate Director of Transfer & Non-Traditional Students

-- Dawn Hitchcock, Interim Co-Director of Financial Aid & Scholarships
+- Caroline Madden, Senior Associate Director Financial Aid & Scholarships

 Office of Admissions

 The Office of Admissions is responsible for marketing the University to its many student constituent groups and processing their applications to enroll new and returning students who seek to attend a comprehensive liberal arts institution.
 Among its many student groups, the Office of Admissions recruits and enrolls traditional freshman, transfer, readmit, non-traditional, and graduate students.

 The Office of Admissions seeks to enroll a talented student body from a variety of ethnic, economic and geographic backgrounds.
 Among its functions, the Office of Admissions identifies prospective student markets, develops recruitment literature and methods of outreach to these markets, implements recruitment outreach and counseling to identified markets, receives and processes admissions applications electronically, evaluates application files and makes admissions decisions, corresponds with accepted applicants through matriculation, performs initial transfer assessment for academic credit, finalizes matriculant files for the Registrar, and evaluates residency status for all new and redamitted students.

 The mission of the Office of Financial Aid & Scholarships is to support and assist the University in accomplishing its aspirations, specifically through the Enrollment Services Strategic Initiatives, while assisting students and parents in identifying possible sources of financial assistance in meeting the cost of education at Coastal Carolina University.